ome/ansible-role-openstack-volume-storage/README.md

 Required variables:

 - `openstack_volume_size`: Size of the volume in GB
-- `openstack_volume_vmname`: The name of the instance the volume should be attached to
+- `openstack_volume_vmname`: If defined, the name of the instance the volume should be attached to
 - `openstack_volume_name`: The name of the volume
 - `openstack_volume_device`: The device name of the volume in the instance (default: automatically determined by Openstack)
 - `openstack_volume_type`: The type of volume
 - `openstack_volume_source`: The name of the volume to clone.

-If `openstack_volume_source` is specified, the role will create an intermediate volume snapshot, named after `openstack_volume_name` and suffixed with the creation timestamp, and use this snapshot as the source of the new volume.
-The lifecycle of this snapshot will need to be managed separately similarly to the lifecycle of the new volume.
+If `openstack_volume_source` is specified, the role will create an intermediate volume snapshot, named after `openstack_volume_name` and suffixed with `-source`, and use this snapshot as the source of the new volume.

+When `openstack_volume_vmname` is passed, the snapshot used for the volume creation is cleaned up (if it exists) before attaching the volume to the instance.

 Author Information
 ------------------